Rush Limbaugh, the Limbaugh Institute for Advanced Conservative Studies.

 Ditto the income tax.

-Today, and while supplies last, we are giving you a premium patriotic gift set.
+Today and while supplies last, we are giving you a premium patriotic gift set.

-You get two American-made ceramic oversized white mugs.
+You get two American-made ceramic, oversized white mugs.

-And if you buy two cases of any flavor of tea, and by the way, as an added bonus.
+And if you buy two cases of any flavor of tea, and by the way, as an added bonus, it's the best iced tea in this country.

-And I you would expect me to say that because it's mine, but it is the best iced tea in the country.
+And you would expect me to say that because it's mine, but it is the best iced tea in the country.

 You buy two cases, and your premium gift set will be automatically added to your order free.